cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

     included in the example's ``/bin`` directory, or using the CDAP Console.
   - The ``PurchaseFlow`` reads the ``purchaseStream`` and converts every input String into a Purchase object and stores the object in the *purchases* Dataset.
+  - User profile information for the user can be added using ``curl`` call which gets stored in the *userProfiles* Dataset.
   - The ``CatalogLookupService`` fetches the catalog id for a given product.
 The CatalogLookupService is called from the PurchaseStore Flowlet.
 The host and port of the CatalogLookupService is discovered using the Service discovery framework.
+  - The ``UserProfileService`` is responsible for storing and retrieving the user information for a given user id from the *userProfiles* Dataset.
+The host and port of the UserProfileService is discovered using Service discovery framework.
-  - When scheduled by the ``PurchaseHistoryWorkFlow``, the ``PurchaseHistoryBuilder`` MapReduce job reads the *purchases* Dataset, creates a purchase history, and stores the purchase history in the *history* Dataset every morning at 4:00 A.M.
+  - When scheduled by the ``PurchaseHistoryWorkFlow``, the ``PurchaseHistoryBuilder`` MapReduce job reads the *purchases* Dataset.
+It fetches the user profile information, if its available, from the ``UserProfileService`` and creates a purchase history.
+It then stores the purchase history in the *history* Dataset every morning at 4:00 A.M.
   - You can either manually (in the Process screen of the CDAP Console) or programmatically execute the ``PurchaseHistoryBuilder`` MapReduce job to store customers' purchase history in the *history* Dataset.